 While large-scale manufacturing waned, smaller firms filled the small ongoing demand for locally produced custom furniture, mirroring furniture production in Washington's early days.
 One example was Restmore Mattress, originally established in 1917.
 In 1977 Bob Sinclair, grandson of founder Ted Kronlund (1884-1956), purchased the struggling company and returned it to its roots, producing high-end custom mattresses.
 By 1997 its five employees produced only 3,000 units per year and reupholstering heirloom furniture accounted for 30 percent of business.
 Another firm, Custom Craft Fixtures, Inc., began in the 1950s producing medium-range products.
 Its transition to premium furniture for residences and commercial customers also helped it avoid competition from imports.

 By the second decade of the twenty-first century, furniture making in Tacoma was mainly done by smaller custom builders with few employees.
 To give a boost to these small concerns and other artisans, Spaceworks, an organization launched in 2010, began helping craftspeople occupy underutilized spaces in Tacoma.
 In 2015 Rick Semple and Jori Adkins loaned Spaceworks the former Durobilt factory at 323 Puyallup Avenue that they had renovated to house custom furniture makers.
-Tenants included RePly, making tables, stools, and boxes from salvaged plywood; Wane and Flitch, manufacturing woodslab tables and benches; and Birdloft, rehabilitating mid-century upholstered furniture.
+Tenants included RePly, making tables, stools, and boxes from salvaged plywood; Wane and Flitch, manufacturing woodslab tables and benches; and Birdloft, designing and fabricating custom wood and steel furniture.